 After leaving the White House, Colleen served as a fellow at the Washington, D.C.-based Ethics and Public Policy Center and as a weekly op-ed columnist for the St. Louis Post-Dispatch.
 She also continued her work as a regular commentator on religion, politics and culture in the print and broadcast media.

 Colleen’s newest book is the award-winning My Sisters the Saints: A Spiritual Memoir (Image/Random House, 2012).
 Praised as “a beautiful and inspiring story” by bestselling novelist Mary Higgins Clark, “provocative … charming and instructive” by Kirkus Reviews and “touching … thoughtful and gracious” by Booklist, My Sisters the Saints won a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award.
 The book tells the story of Colleen’s 15-year quest to understand the meaning of her life and identity in light of her Christian faith and contemporary feminism.
 My Sisters the Saints interweaves Colleen’s personal story with the stories of six women saints who guided her on her way.
-Strong reader demand pushed the book into its sixth printing within months of its fall 2012 release.
+The book is in its seventh hardcover printing, with the paperback scheduled to debut in September 2014.

 Click here (or on the photo below) to download a larger version.